pixl8/preside-ext-ip-geolocation-apis/README.md

 Simply configure the API settings and that should be all you need.
 Examples are given in the CMS Admin Settings form.

+See the included handler `ipGeolocation.cfc` for examples of calling directly via ColdFusion server code or via AJAX